Your Nearby Military Defense Law Firm When Facing Criminal Defense Charges In The Military

 Furthermore, abusive relationships frequently end in divorce, in which case the former spouse is entitled to a share of the convicted service member’s military pension.

 Being in the military can be stressful, and members of the service may consume alcohol in order to unwind when off base, creating the potential for a DUI or DWAI charge.
 If convicted, you will generally lose your driving privileges and may be sentenced to jail time, either of which will interfere with your military duties, bringing negative consequences that go beyond the civilian penalties.
-A qualified DUI lawyer with an understanding of military law can make all the difference in your case.
+A qualified military DUI lawyer near you with an understanding of military law can make all the difference in your case.

-There are a number of reasons why it is important to hire an experienced military lawyer; these are just some of the actions the military can take in addition to the civilian penalties you’re facing:
+There are a number of reasons why it is important to hire an experienced military lawyer in Colorado Springs; these are just some of the actions the military can take in addition to the civilian penalties you’re facing:

 Letter of reprimand: A document from your superior officer formally stating that details your wrongful behavior.
 A letter of reprimand may stand in the way of your receiving a promotion.